-In 2013 the application of the Group Ethics Code was consolidated and the corporate and Group Ethics Committee and the Ethics Committees in each country were created.
-On a quarterly basis, the Ethics Committees of each country must report to the corporate Ethics Committee the details of the consultations and/or communications received in the immediately preceding quarter, indicating the reference or registry number, date of reception and, where applicable, resolution.
+On a quarterly basis, the Ethics Committees of each country must report to the corporate Ethics Committee the details of the consultations and/or communications received in the immediately preceding quarter, indicating the reference or registry number, date of reception, ethical principle that has been contravened, assessment on reliability/accuracy of the facts considered the aim of the communication, process of the file, and where applicable, resolution.
 Also, on an annual basis, a report will be submitted to the Audit and Compliance Committee providing detailed consolidated statistical information at Group level in accordance with the information received from each of the jurisdictions.